hcomet/CheapoDC/CheapoDC/README.md

 ### OTA Upgrade using the Web UI Firmware Update

-If upgrading from a release prior to v2.1.0, an OTA firmware upgrade cannot be used.
+If upgrading from a release prior to V2.1.0, an OTA firmware upgrade cannot be used.
 Go back to the [USB connected upgrade](#upgrade-using-usb-connected-device).

 If upgrading from V2.1.0 or newer then use **Manual Update** on the Web UI [Device Management](../README.md#cheapodc-device-management) page.

 #### Web OTA Update

 Introduced in the V2.2.0 release, [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) which makes upgrades simple and easy.
+>[!IMPORTANT]
+> Due to a change to the issuing CA for GitHub Pages HTTPS certificate upgrading from V2.3.0 or earlier must be done using Manual OTA Update.
+V2.3.1 fixes the issue.

 #### Manual OTA Update

-If you have firmware without Web OTA Update support or you prefer to do your own builds and updates then:
+Manual OTA Update allows you to do an OTA update using your own copy of the CheapoDC firmware binary image.
+Use the following steps:

+1. Download the latest firmware release source code from <https://github.com/hcomet/CheapoDC/releases> and extract it to your local file system.
+2. Get or generate the firmware binary image file by either:

+   * Downloading the latest CheapoDC binary image file from [https://hcomet.github.io/CheapoDC/firmware/CheapoDC.ESP32-C3.bin](https://hcomet.github.io/CheapoDC/firmware/CheapoDC.ESP32-C3.bin).
-* Generate the firmware binary image using the Arduino IDE and selecting `Sketch->Export Compiled Binary`.
+   * Generating the firmware binary image using the Arduino IDE and selecting `Sketch->Export Compiled Binary`.
 This will create a ***CheapoDC.ino.bin*** file under a ***build*** folder created in your sketch folder.
+     > [!NOTE]
+     > Follow the instructions in [Build and Install the Firmware](#build-and-install-the-firmware) to set up the Arduino IDE for CheapoDC builds.

-* Use the **Manual OTA Update** `Choose File` in the Web UI to select the new bin file.
+3. Use the **Manual OTA Update** `Choose File` in the Web UI to select the ***.bin*** file from step 2.
 Then click `Update` to flash the CheapoDC to the new version.
-* After the reboot, go to the [File Management](../README.md#cheapodc-file-management) page to upload the new release data files.
-Use `Choose Files` to browse to the ***CheapoDC/data*** folder in your sketch folder.
+4. After the reboot, go to the [File Management](../README.md#cheapodc-file-management) page to upload the new release data files.
+Use `Choose Files` to browse to the ***CheapoDC/CheapoDC/data*** folder in the downloaded release from step 1.
 Then select all files **EXCEPT** the CDCWiFi.json file.
 Then click `Upload`.
-* Your upgrade should now be complete.
+5. Your upgrade should now be complete.

 ## Configuration Files